2019 Hyderabad gang rape and murder: Investigation

 The police arrested the four accused based on the evidence gathered from CCTV cameras, an eyewitness, and the victim's mobile phone.
 It was reported that they were drunk during the rape and murder.

 The woman's charred corpse was found under Chatanpally Bridge in Shadnagar located 30 km from the toll booth where she was abducted.
 Her scooter was found at a distance of 10 km from the place where her body was found.
 The police found her clothes, handbag, footwear and a liquor bottle near the toll booth.
 70% of the body was covered with burns.
 A locket of Ganesha found on the charred corpse helped her family to identify the victim.
 The body was handed over to the family after a postmortem.

 The executive magistrate sent the four accused into custody for 14 days to Cherlapally Central Jail.
-On 1 December 2019, Telangana Chief Minister ordered that a fast-track court be formed to try the accused of this crime.
+On 1 December 2019, Chief Minister of Telangana ordered that a fast-track court be formed to try the accused of this crime.

 Aftermath

 Although the case was solved by the police in twenty-four hours, the family was dissatisfied.
-According to the victim's family, the response by the Hyberabad Police was improper, claiming that a quicker response by the police could have saved the victim's life.
+According to the victim's family, the response by the Hyderabad City Police was improper, claiming that a quicker response by the police could have saved the victim's life.
 The victim's father had approached the police at 11 p.m. on 27 November, after which the police allegedly wasted time over the applicability of the jurisdiction of the police station and inappropriate questioning of the family.
-Constables were only sent for a search along with the family at 3 a.m. to Thondupally toll plaza and could not find the victim.
+Constables were only sent for a search along with the family at 3 a.m. to Tondapally toll plaza and could not find the victim.

 The day after the incident the local police suspended three policemen, including a sub-inspector, belonging to the Shamshabad airport police station for negligence and the delay in registering a missing person case.

 Second corpse

 The half-burnt corpse of another woman was found nearby, and the case is under investigation as of 1 December 2019.
-The police stated that it was not clear if it was a case of self-immolation or if she was set on fire.
+The police stated that it was not clear if it was a case of Self-immolation or if she was set on fire.
 Police have not confirmed a link between the second corpse and the veterinarian's murder.